axsh/wakame-vdc/vmapp/windows-image-build/README.md

-This last purpose is important for understanding how the other scripts work.  `build-w-answerfile-floppy.sh` contains a set of numbered commands, which if done in order, walk through the steps of a debugging scenario that has been useful.
+This last purpose is important for understanding how the other scripts work.  `build-w-answerfile-floppy.sh` contains a set of numbered commands, which if done in order, walk through the steps of a particular debugging scenario that has been useful.
 A file in the build directory named `nextstep` always contains the name of the command for the next step, which can be invoked automatically by calling the